HERMES-DKZ/quarto-publishing/episodes/06pdfandhtml.md

 ### Fonts and colours

 Quarto allows you to edit every font used by different syntaxes in its YAML header.
-To do so you can add the relevant font type followed by a typeset into the header.
+To do so, you can add the relevant font type followed by a typeset into the header.

 For example: